 2. Complete a Bachelor of Science or Arts degree from an accredited college or university by the time of matriculation.
 A minimum GPA of 3.0 on a 4.0 scale is required for consideration.
 Transcripts from ALL colleges attended must be submitted through PTCAS. *Clemson University students who are on the Accelerated Pathway track must provide signed verification of Clemson general education requirements validated by the Clemson Registrar’s Office by time of matriculation into MUSC. https://www.clemson.edu/academics/programs/musc/

 3. Submit Graduate Record Examination (GRE) scores through PTCAS.
 Applicants should strive for GRE scores in the 60th percentile or above on each section.
 We use the highest score on each section across all GRE test attempts so it usually benefits the applicant to take the test more than once.
+All official scores are to be received on or before the deadline in order to be considered.
 Our PTCAS GRE school code is 7338.

 4. Complete a minimum of 40 hours of experience directly related to physical therapy and submit documentation via PTCAS.